Showing 1 - 1 OF 1

 Policies and rules for shipping pets vary at each installation.
 It’s important to understand the regulations, prohibitions and laws at your new installation before moving with a pet.
 Below, you’ll find installation-specific details for registering, boarding and transporting your pet.

-There is no travel entitlement for pets on official travel orders.
-Pets may travel on a space-available basis limited to two pets (cats and dogs only with a total weight not to exceed 100 pounds including cages) on AMC flights.
+SPACE - A TRAVEL: Pets may travel on a space-available basis limited to two pets (cats and dogs only with a total weight not to exceed 100 pounds including cages) on Air Mobility Command, or AMC, flights.
 There is a charge depending on the size of the pet and subject to change on a monthly basis.
 Upon receipt of official travel orders to an overseas area, it is necessary that you bring your pet requirements to the attention of your unit port call representative as early as possible as pet spaces are limited, especially on AMC flights.
 If booked on a commercial flight, follow up with the airline regarding your pet reservation and travel requirements.
 Inquire with officials if your animals will be required to be held in quarantine before traveling to other countries.
-Hand carry your pet's shot records.

 Pet boarding is not available on base.
 Check local listings for facilities near the installation.

 The United States Marine Corps has set official policy on types of dogs allowed in installation housing and other rules surrounding pets on base.
 See MCO 11000.22 and MCLB Base Order P11101.20C before you plan your move, if you plan to live in government housing.
 Call the housing office for details.
 760-577-6707/6872

 Pets may be able to travel on commercial aircraft.
 Please keep in mind that not all airlines accept pets for travel, either in the cabin or cargo bin.
 Carriers have their own pet transportation policies.
 Customers need to contact their airline directly when making travel plans for their pet.
 Most airline websites will provide detailed information on pet transportation policies.
 Also, different rules apply for service animals, which may or may not apply to emotional support animals.
 These regulations apply to customers and their pets, as well as to the airlines.
 If you transport your pet by air, you must comply with the applicable laws, which are designed to ensure pet safety and comfort.